-1. GSI is the center for accelerator physics and for experiments with heavy ion beam/plasma interaction.
-A strong group at Frankfurt University and a group at Giessen University has made substantial contributions as well as the Fraunhofer Institute in Aachen (Z-Pinch for plasma interaction experiments).

-- 2. The Max-Planck Institute for Quantum Optics is the leading laboratory for target physics.
+- 1. GSI is the center for accelerator physics and for experiments with heavy ion beam/ plasma interaction.
+A strong group at Frankfurt University and a group at Giessen University have made substantial contributions.
+Z-Pinch experiments for plasma interaction studies have been made at the Fraunhofer Institute in Aachen. - 2.
+The Max Planck Institute for Quantum Optics is the leading laboratory for target physics.
 Contributing laboratories are the Technische Hochschule Darmstadt (dense plasmas) and a small group at Frankfurt University (hydrodynamics, compression physics, Rayleigh-Taylor instabilities). - 3.
 Investigations on ICF relevant atomic physics are carried out at the GSI facilities by groups of Stuttgart and Munich Technical Universities, and with a crossed beam technique at Giessen University.

 Collaborations on some of these investigations exist with groups in France, Italy and in the Soviet Union.
-Close contacts exist in the field of accelerator research with U. S. laboratories.
-The new facility SIS/ESR at GSI will open new and unique opportunities for beam target interaction.
+Close contacts exist in the field of accelerator research with U.S. laboratories.
+The new facility SIS/ESR at GSI will open new and unique opportunities for beam-target interaction experiments.
 The ESR cooling device allows the generation of beams with high phase space density and, therefore, provides opportunities for investigations on beam instabilities.

-b) Italy
+Italy

 Research on target physics has a long tradition in Frascati.
 Recently theoretical investigations on target design and on compression physics are carried out using 2D codes on symmetry and stability issues for directly and indirectly driven targets.
+A postgraduate program in target and accelerator physics for heavy ion inertial fusion has been established.

 Legnaro is the central nuclear physics laboratory with experience in accelerator physics and development.
-It is conceived as the center of future activities.
 In addition, accelerator physicists at the synchrotron light source now under construction at Trieste, are participating in accelerator design studies for a fusion driver and for a free electron laser (FEL) to be used for the recently proposed non-Liouvillean injection of heavy ion beams into storage rings.
 An example of an accelerator scheme using laser induced charge changing to assist injection into a storage ring is shown in Fig. 9.